What Does Shorting a Stock Mean and How to Short Stocks?

 Short selling is a very popular trading technique for experienced traders.
 Short sellers especially enjoy shorting junk stocks that have ran too far, too fast and are ready to crash back to reality.
 Penny stock are our favorite to short, because so many of them have weak fundamentals.
 But occasionally the blue chips and large caps are great shorts too.
 Take a look at $SPY today on December 30th 2019 for a good example of a short entry.
 The daily and weekly RSI were above 70 which is considered overbought.

-There's a right way and a wrong way on how to short a stock.
-One makes you money, one doesn't.
+There’s a right way and a wrong way on how to short a stock.
+One makes you money, one doesn’t.
 Shorting can be very risky, but very profitable if done right.
-In the video above we give you an overall view on short selling and the proper ways on how to do it.

 Learning how to short gives you the skill to make money in a down trending stock or market.
 The market trades in cycles and prices go up and down like (like a roller coaster sometimes)

 If you don’t have the skill to make money in a bear market, you’re leaving profit for someone who does know how to take advantage of the shorting opportunity.